Discover Bergmannkiez in Kreuzberg

-Thus not only tourists make a pilgrimage to the Bergmannkiez, but also curious people from Mitte, Pankow, Treptow-Köpenick and the like.
-This part of Kreuzberg is inhabited by more of a middle-class, artistic-intellectual demographic who frequent the area’s many small theatres, junk shops, and the market hall.
-Every Saturday, sustainable shoppers browse regional and environmentally-friendly goods at the Eco-market on Chamissoplatz, the historic market square.
+The Parisian-esque streets, lined with many restaurants, cafés, and unique shops, invite not only tourists to make a pilgrimage to the Bergmannkiez, but also Berliners from Mitte, Pankow, Treptow-Köpenick and the like.
+This part of Kreuzberg is inhabited by more of a middle-class, artistic-intellectual demographic who frequent the area’s many small theatres, vintage shops, and the market hall.
+Built in 1956, the Marheineke-Markthalle hosts dozens of small shops--from wine stalls to book stores--making it a popular meeting place.
+It also holds art exhibitions and a flea market on the weekend.
+Bergmannstrasse has another popular market: Every Saturday from 9am to 3pm, sustainable shoppers browse regional and environmentally-friendly goods at the Eco-market on Chamissoplatz, the historic market square.

 Another unmissable landmark in Bergmannkiez is the Wasserturm Tempelhofer Berg, which can be found close to the square if you continue walking through Willibald-Alexis-Straße and Kopischstraße.
 This impressive water tower was built between 1887 and 1888 to supply water to the residential area, which was brand new at the time.
 For even more history, take a stroll through the cemetaries of four adjacent church yards on Bergmannstrasse, which hold the graves of important historical figures such as Adolph von Menzel, Martin Gropius, Gustav Stresemann, and Theodor Mommsen.
 You can even stop for a coffee break at the Café Strauss, which can be found in the old cemetary chapel.

 Carnival of Culture